mflova/mflova-vim-config/README.md

 be installed in the Python environment.
 This can be done with the pip framework.
 If the import was relative, it won't be necessary to generate the stubs, as the linters such as mypy will detect automatically.

+## Quick fixes
+-  If spotify is not working, go to its directory and peform "make".
+-  If symbols cannot be properly seen, you need to isntall patched fonts.
+-  If C++ linters are not working, check the compilation database

 ## Notes